 - Real Men Wear Pink: Alex and his gang wear certain effeminate details of makeup; fake eyelashes on one eye (Alex), mascara (Georgie), rouge (Petey) and lipstick (Dim).
 As seen in the Korova Milk Bar, this is the reigning fashion of their set.

 - Reformed, but Not Tamed: Two of the Droogs become policemen after Alex is released from prison and proceed to abuse him when he encounters them.

-- Restraining Bolt: The Ludovico treatment is an aversion therapy that causes Alex to suffer intense physical pain whenever he thinks about violence or rape, with the unintended inclusion of certain types of music.
+- Restraining Bolt: The Ludovico treatment is an aversion therapy that causes Alex to suffer intense physical pain whenever he thinks about committing acts of violence, with the unintended inclusion of certain types of music.